30 English Phrasal Verbs using “OFF” with Meanings and Sentences

 Phrasal verbs are an essential part of everyday English, and learning them can greatly improve your fluency and confidence.
 Among the many types of phrasal verbs, those with the word “away” are especially common and useful in daily conversations.
 They are often used to describe actions related to movement, disappearance, continuation, or completion.
 In this blog post, you will learn 40 important phrasal verbs with “away” that every English learner should know.
 These phrasal verbs are widely used in spoken and informal English, making them perfect for real-life communication.
 Examples like “go away,” “run away,” “throw away,” and “give away” are simple but powerful expressions that can help you sound more natural when speaking English.
 Each phrasal verb in this list is explained in a…

-• 30 English Phrasal Verbs using “HANG” with Meanings and Sentences
+• 30 English Phrasal Verbs using “SET” with Meanings and Sentences

-Introduction: 30 English Phrasal Verbs Using Hang with Meanings and Sentences Phrasal verbs are an important part of everyday English.
+Introduction: 30 English Phrasal Verbs Using Set with Meanings and Sentences Phrasal verbs are an important part of everyday English.
 They are widely used in conversations, movies, emails, and workplace communication.
 However, many English learners find them confusing because the meaning often changes when a verb is combined with different words.
-One commonly used verb in English is “hang.”
-When combined with different prepositions or adverbs, it forms useful phrasal verbs such as hang out, hang on, hang up, and hang around.
+One commonly used verb in English is “set.”
+When combined with different prepositions or adverbs, it forms many useful phrasal verbs such as set up, set off, set out, and set aside.
 Each of these expressions has a different meaning and is used in different situations.
-This blog post, “30 English Phrasal Verbs Using Hang with Meanings and Sentences,” is designed to help you understand and use these phrasal verbs in a simple and practical…
+This blog post, “30 English Phrasal Verbs Using Set with Meanings and Sentences,” is designed to help you learn and use these phrasal verbs in a simple and…

-• Phrasal Verbs for Eating: A Guide for English Learners
+• Phrasal Verbs for Talking About the Future in English

-• 30 English Phrasal Verbs using “PASS” with Meanings and Sentences
+• 30 English Phrasal Verbs using READ with Meanings and Sentences